Skip to main content

 LTSU are here to make sustainability accessible to all our students, and there’s many ways you can make an impact here on campus.
 Learn more about our current and past campaigns that officers are working on, the negative environmental impacts of the SU, and key documents.

-There are a number of active sustainability policies that your Sustainability Officer, Vice President, and other Council members are working on.
+There are a number of sustainability policies that your Sustainability Officer, Vice President, and other Council members are working on.
 Find them here under 'Active Policies'

 Sustainability Statement